manuel-delverme/mila_tools/README.md

-~`mila_tools` aims to reduce the overhead to deploy experiments on mila clusters.~
+`mila_tools` aims to reduce the overhead to deploy experiments on mila clusters.
-@Mila users, the documentation is currently out of date, ping me on slack @delvermm to understand how to get started.

 ## How to develop
 Quick start